Jutho/KrylovKit.jl/docs/src/index.md

 *   `eigsolve`: a Krylov-Schur algorithm (i.e. with tick restarts) for extremal eigenvalues of normal (i.e. not generalized) eigenvalue problems, corresponding to [`Lanczos`](@ref) for real symmetric or complex hermitian linear maps, and to [`Arnoldi`](@ref) for general linear maps.
+*   `svdsolve`: finding largest singular values by using `eigsolve` of the circulant matrix with the `Lanczos` algorithm.
 *   `exponentiate`: a [`Lanczos`](@ref) based algorithm for the action of the exponential of a real symmetric or complex hermitian linear map.